Pavelius/eob2/README.md

 ## Exeptions

 - **Percent saving throws**: repsresent percent visualisation of saving throws instead of chance on d20 dice.
-All mechanics have original values but representation is persent.
+All mechanics have original values but representation is percent.
 So `20` on d20 is 5% success, `19+` on d20 is 10% success and so on.
 - **Deflect critial**: when occurs critical hit this is chance to evade doubled (or tripled) damage.

 ### Hot keys